xhx2/BENG183_final_paper/Final_paper.md

 ### Identification of likely dropouts

-scImpute first learns each gene's dropout probability by fitting a mixture model
+* scImpute first learns each gene's dropout probability by fitting a mixture model
+* Based on these probabilities, scImpute automatically identifies which observed zero

 <img src="figure_1_scImpute.png" width="1000">

 **Figure 1.
 Overview of the scImpute method** scImpute firstly learns each gene's dropout probability in each cell by fitting a mixture model.
 Next, scImpute imputes the highly probable dropout values in cell $j$ (gene set $A_j$) by borrowing information of the same gene in other similar cells, which are selected based on gene set $B_j$ (not severely affected by dropout events)